wp-plugins/ft-calendar/readme.txt

 * FT Calendar is GPL

 == Changelog ==
+= 1.0.3.2 =
+* Fixed bug in JavaScript when setting "Repeats Every" for recurring events in Internet Explorer.
+* Added upgrade() function for changes made to plugin that require DB updates
+* Fixed bug in widgets, was incorrectly using term name for the value instead of the term slug
+* Fixed weekly recurring bug, calculation errors

 = 1.0.3.1 =
 * Fixed bug causing calendar to disappear with the legend turned off
 * Fixed bug preventing IE from changing the label color